-The Casino Peak hike, also referred to as Lugsangan Peak, is one of the best adventures to be had in the South Cebu region in the Philippines.
-It’s a short ten-minute hike to the summit of Casino Peak to where you’ll be welcomed with panoramic views of nearby rolling hills and pristine coastline below.
+Casino Peak (also referred to as Lugsangan Peak) is one of the best adventures to be had in the South Cebu region in the Philippines.
+It’s a short ten-minute hike to the summit to where you’ll be welcomed with panoramic views of nearby rolling hills and pristine coastline below.

-Casino Peak often gets forgotten about when people visit the mountainous region of Mantalongon as the more popular Cebu tourist spot, Osmena Peak, is located just five-minutes drive down the road.
+Casino Peak often gets forgotten about when people visit the mountainous region of Mantalongon as the more popular Cebu tourist spot, Osmena Peak, is located just a five-minute drive down the road.

-If you are planning to visit Osmena Peak, I highly recommend taking the time to check out Casino Peak as well.
-Chances are you might even like this viewpoint better and I guarantee there will be fewer people at Lugsangan Peak, with a view that is equally as amazing!
+If you are planning to visit Osmena Peak, I highly recommend taking the time to check out Lugsangan Peak as well.
+Chances are you might even like this viewpoint better and I guarantee there will be fewer people here, with a view that is equally as amazing!

 Casino Peak is located in the Dalaguete mountain region in South Cebu, Philippines.

-Casino Peak is best visited from the nearby beach towns of Moalboal or Oslob, which is between 50km – 60km away and approximately one-hour and thirty-minutes drive.
+It’s best visited from the nearby beach towns of Moalboal or Oslob, which is between 50km – 60km away and approximately 1.5 hours drive.

 HOW TO GET TO LUGSANGAN PEAK

 The best way to reach Casino Peak Cebu (Lugsangan Peak) is to rent a scooter in Moalboal or Oslob and make your own way up to the hillside city of Mantalongon in the Dalaguete region.

 There are many scooter rental stores located in Moalboal and Oslob where you can get your hands on some wheels for around 400 pesos per day with a full tank of gas.